ahorn/android-rss/README.md

 Eclipse reports the error: "Default target help does not exist in this project" https://github.com/ahorn/android-rss/issues/2

+This library uses the [HttpURLConnection class](https://developer.android.com/reference/java/net/HttpURLConnection.html), which should work for all versions of Android including upcoming versions.
+(At least up to API 25.)

 # API Usage
 ```
   RSSReader reader = new RSSReader();